telamonian/jupyterlab-h5web/README.md

 For other types of files, you can change the extension to one of the supported extensions or, if it is widespread, [open an issue](https://github.com/silx-kit/jupyterlab-h5web/issues) to discuss its support.

 ## Changelog

+### 0.0.6

+- Updated `@h5web/app` to version [0.0.12](https://github.com/silx-kit/h5web/releases/tag/v0.0.12)
+- Fixed support of attributes (and therefore NeXus) by installing `jupyterlab_hdf` from the git repo (commit [f5435f5](https://github.com/jupyterlab/jupyterlab-hdf5/commit/f5435f5bdf3f9c8899e6f91e908a21e55e0ab6be)).
+This is a temporary solution that we expect to fix on next release.
+- Given the possibility to install the extension on JupyterLab 3 (not officially supported yet).

 ### 0.0.5